FAQs

 Simply because Brushstroke is a specialist make-up and hair training company.
 University isn’t always the right place to learn technical and specialist skills.
 Like other professions (eg sport, music, film-making, drama), make-up artistry is best taught by a dedicated and professional team of people close to the business.
 Clearly, the more prepared and proficient you are the better your chances of succeeding in this exciting but competitive industry.

-Our knowledge, experience and structure is entirely focused around our students and the needs of the industry they are entering.
+Our knowledge, experience and structure is entirely focused on our students and the needs of the industry they are entering.
 Brushstroke make-up tutors are working artists, specialists in their fields and we have access to decision-makers and influencers across the industry (some are past Brushstroke students).
-We run our professional training from within Shepperton – one of the busiest film studios in the UK.
+We run our professional training from within Longcross Studios & Elstree Studios which are both famous film studios in the UK.
 Both our make-up training facilities and working environment enable our students to develop their skills and get a feel for working on set.
-For this reason our students can be confident in the relevance and depth of our training which includes on-set experience – both as observers and paid trainees.
+For this reason, our students can be confident in the relevance and depth of our training which includes on-set experience – both as observers and paid trainees.

 Is a qualification important?

 Yes, because it demonstrates you’ve completed a course and have the necessary skills and knowledge as a result.
-With our BTEC and ITEC diploma courses you can also have confidence in the fact that the syllabuses are government-approved as well as industry-focused.
+With our BTEC, ITEC, VTCT & HND diploma courses you can also have confidence in the fact that the syllabuses are government-approved as well as industry-focused.

 What are the class times?